rgeorgeoff/DesignTest/README.md

-# DesignTest
+# Content Test

-Instructions for this test are located in the Unlisted_Games_Content_Designer_Test.pdf
+Instructions for this test are located in the Unlisted_Games_Content_Implementation_Test.pdf

 Best of luck, and please reach out if there are any issues or questions!